Do Hydrogen Peroxide Trays Help Gum Disease? Perio Protect Explained

 Step 1 - Digital Scan

-Your hygienist will take a digital impression of your teeth using our intraoral scanner.
+At your dental cleaning, our hygienist will take a digital impression of your teeth using our intraoral scanner.
 This process takes about ten minutes and provides us with highly accurate 3D images of your teeth and gums.
 Our hygienist will send this information off to the specialized lab so that they can make your custom fit Perio Tray™.

 Step 2 - Tray Pick-Up and Fit Check